jez/auditors-webhook/README.md

 1. clicking add (the defaults are good for everything else)

-Finally, start the server:
+Start the server:

 ```console
 $ foreman start
 ```

 We're almost there.
-Last up, we need to get an access token so we can use the GitHub API.
+We need to get an access token so we can use the GitHub API.

 1. Go to <http://localhost:5000>